Enterprise, Guyana: History

 After the riots of 1960s Enterprise found itself with approximately 2,000 refugees from various neighboring villages, squatting on adjoining land to the south.
-These makeshift homes satisfied the basic, temporary needs of the displace but for years to come they became detrimental to the community because many were forced remained in these squalid condition.
+These makeshift homes satisfied the basic, temporary needs of the displaced but for years to come they became detrimental to the community because many were forced to remain in these squalid condition.
 Enterprise found itself the victim of social impoverishment that came with squatters, such as widespread untreated diseases (hospital services were decades away), and fights, murders, and robberies were regular news.
-The transition period created hardship for all, but in the end the small community of Enterprise expanded it borders to include these refugees and the social disturbances dwindled in time.
+The transition period created hardship for all, but in the end, the small community of Enterprise expanded its borders to include these refugees and the social disturbances dwindled in time.

 In 1992, with a change in ruling political party, the country underwent an extraordinary change.
 Development unseen for decades started reappearing.
-Enterprise's population grew at a steady pace again and an old over crowding problem also reappeared.
-In response the new government introduced a program to sell vacant land north to its residents first and then to families from around the country.
-This brought a huge relief to the crowded community and within a few years new home filled the surrounding pasture land.
+Enterprise's population grew at a steady pace again and an old overcrowding problem also reappeared.
+In response, the new government introduced a program to sell vacant land north to its residents first and then to families from around the country.
+This brought a huge relief to the crowded community and within a few years new homes filled the surrounding pasture land.

 Once again Enterprise's physical appearance had changed.
 The end of the 20th century saw Enterprise transform to a giant descendant of that small hut village Nonpareil, housing the many branches of its offspring and new families from all around Guyana.